Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

      "tenant": "300f59df-*******"
    }
    ```

+ Note: If you have more than one subscriptions with your Azure account, run the following command `az account set --subscription "subcription_name`.
+You need to have at least Owner rights to be able to create the Service principal account.

 4. Retrieve your subscription id with `az account show --query id`.
 You will use this value later in the Integration Builder flow.

 ### Step 3: Configure Integration Builder flow to update subscriptions and send email notifications